Investigative journalist detained in Russia on drug charges

-Russia has detained an investigative journalist on drugs charges that supporters on Friday condemned as trumped-up and suggested were punishment for his reporting.
+Russia has detained an investigative journalist for drugs offences, prompting protests on Friday as supporters condemned the charges as trumped-up and suggested they were punishment for his reporting.

 Ivan Golunov, a reporter with Meduza, an independent Russian-language media outlet, was detained in central Moscow on Thursday and police have opened a probe into manufacturing and dealing drugs.

-A police spokesman told AFP a 36-year-old man had been detained with five packages of mephedrone, a designer drug.
+A police spokesman said a 36-year-old man he did not identify had been detained with five packages of mephedrone, a designer drug.

 "We have reasons to believe that Golunov is being persecuted for his journalistic work," Meduza general director Galina Timchenko and editor-in-chief Ivan Kolpakov said in a statement.